uwemneku/motion-graphics-editor/README.md

 # Notes

+29/11/2024

+- Key frame logic
+- Trying to decide how much data should live in the main thread.
+- Sending Mouse events from main thread to worker works well on most browsers except firefox.
+It seems like firefox does not throttle mouse events when sent from the main thread to a web worker.
+- Currently carrying out animation based on the framerate that `requestAnimationFrame` allows but this might not be the best approach for procedural video generation.
+- I'll merge the fabric branch to the main branch.
+I think Fabric.js would be able to achieve most basic functionalities.
+Maybe would try using three.js to do 2.5d later on to achieve something similar to Moho.

 13/11/2024

 - Added polyfill in worker to make it possible for fabric.js to control upper-canvas from web worker